czbiohub-sf/automated-protein-purifier/README.md

 4. Update module (__pip install . --upgrade__)

 ### Updating Without Cloning
-1. Update module (__pip install git+https://github.com/czbiohub/ProteinPurifier --upgrade__)
+1. Update module (__pip install git+https://github.com/czbiohub-sf/automated-protein-purifier --upgrade__)

 ### Using GUI
-1. If running the GUI for the first time, locate ProteinPurifier/czpurifier/ui/purification_parameters.json and update the PURIFIER_IP to refer to the ip of the device
+1. If running the GUI for the first time, locate automated-protein-purifier/czpurifier/ui/purification_parameters.json and update the PURIFIER_IP to refer to the ip of the device
 2. Go to the base of the directory and run:
     >> python3 czpurifier/ui/main_window_gui.py

-### Using Module
-1. Edit files to include `import czpurifier` or a variant such as `from czpurifier import ValveControllerI2c`
-2. Activate virtual environment with module installed
-3. Execute python script or application

 ### Using Module
 1. Edit files to include `import czpurifier` or a variant such as `from czpurifier import {class_name}`